-Pa rticulars As at 31st March, 2018 As at 31st March, 2017 a) Claims against the Company not acknowledged as Debts 3.00 3.00 b) In respect of : Income Tax (Interest thereon not ascertainable at present) 115.90 117.47 Service Tax 45.32 43.83 VAT / Sales Tax 234.03 230.93 Custom Duty (Interest thereon not ascertainable at present) 933.40 938.05 Excise Duty / Duty Drawback 0.61 0.61 FERA / FEMA 4.26 4.26 c) In respect of Corporate Guarantee given:- (amount outstanding at close of the year) I On behalf of its Subsidiaries 3793.72 2,964.33 II On behalf of its Associate Companies 2,475.07 1,289.49 d) In respect of Bank Guarantees given for Subsidiaries / Group Companies 1047.75 664.28 e) Bills of Exchange Discounted 112.92 136.21 f) Certain claims/show cause notices disputed have neither been considered as claims, based on internal evaluation of the management. as contingent liabiliti es nor acknowledged g) Show cause notice issued under Section 16 of the Foreign Exchange Management (Adjudication Proceedings and Apunascertainable. h) Show cause notices issued under The Custom Act,1962, wherein the Corpenalty should not been imposed under section 112 (a) and 114 (iii) of unascertainable. i) Show cause notices issued under Income Tax Act,1961, wherein the Compenalty should not been imposed under section 271(1)(c) in which liability is to show cause why, j) Show cause notice issued by DGCEI proposes for imposition of penaltie Finance Act, 1994 in which liability is unascertainable. s under Section 76 a nd Section 78 of the k) Custom Department has considered a different view for levy of custom imported by the Company for which the Company has received demand s Crores (31st March, 2017: ₹805.22 Crores) from custom departments a deposited ₹378.63 Crores (31st March, 2017: ₹378.63 Crores) as custom d taken by authorities as advised by external legal counsel.
-The Company be custom duties from its customers and does not envisage any major fina effect of the same is already considered above under clause (b)(Custom duties). how cause notices and the various locations and the under protest and ing the merchant tracencial or any other imp nounting to ₹800.57 nd the Company has id contested the view der generally recovers
+Pa rticulars As at 31st March, 2018 As at 31st March, 2017 a) Claims against the Company not acknowledged as Debts 3.00 3.00 b) In respect of : Income Tax (Interest thereon not ascertainable at present) 115.90 117.47 Service Tax 45.32 43.83 VAT / Sales Tax 234.03 230.93 Custom Duty (Interest thereon not ascertainable at present) 933.40 938.05 Excise Duty / Duty Drawback 0.61 0.61 FERA / FEMA 4.26 4.26 c) In respect of Corporate Guarantee given:- (amount outstanding at close of the year) I On behalf of its Subsidiaries 3793.72 2,964.33 II On behalf of its Associate Companies 2,475.07 1,289.49 d) In respect of Bank Guarantees given for Subsidiaries / Group Companies 1047.75 664.28 e) Bills of Exchange Discounted 112.92 136.21 f) Certain claims/show cause notices disputed have neither been considered as claims, based on internal evaluation of the management. as contingent liabiliti es nor acknowledged g) Show cause notice issued under Section 16 of the Foreign Exchange Mana Foreign Exchange Management (Adjudication Proceedings and Apunascertainable. h) Show cause notices issued under The Custom Act,1962, wherein the Corpenalty should not been imposed under section 112 (a) and 114 (iii) of unascertainable. i) Show cause notices issued under Income Tax Act,1961, wherein the Compenalty should not been imposed under section 271(1)(c) in which liability is to show cause why, j) Show cause notice issued by DGCEI proposes for imposition of penalties Finance Act, 1994 in which liability is unascertainable. s under Section 76 a nd Section 78 of the k) Custom Department has considered a different view for levy of custom imported by the Company for which the Company has received demand s Crores (31st March, 2017: ₹805.22 Crores) from custom departments a deposited ₹378.63 Crores (31st March, 2017: ₹378.63 Crores) as custom detaken by authorities as advised by external legal counsel.
+The Company be how cause notices and It various locations a Uties under protest an nounting to ₹800.57 nd the Company has id contested the view

-- (i) Most of the issues of litigation pertaining to Central Excise / Service Tax / Income Tax are based on interpretation of the respective Law & Rules thereunder.
+(i) Most of the issues of litigation pertaining to Central Excise / Service Tax / Income Tax are based on interpretation of the respective Law & Rules thereunder.
 Management has been opined by its counsel that many of the issues raised by revenue will not be sustainable in the law as they are covered by judgements of respective judicial authorities which supports its contention.
-As such no material impact on the financials of the Company is envisaged. - (ii) Other issues are either in ordinary course of business or not of substantial nature and management is reasonably confident of their positive outcome.
-Management shall deal with them judiciously and provide for appropriately, if any such need arises.
+As such no material impact on the financials of the Company is envisaged.